openedx/edx-documentation/en_us/shared/exercises_tools/problem_in_latex.rst

  must change the advanced settings in your course before you can create problems with LaTeX.
 Use this problem type with caution.

 If you have an problem that is already written in LaTeX, you can use this problem type to easily convert your code into XML.
-After you paste your code into the LaTeX editor, you'll only need to make a few minor adjustments.
+After you paste your code into the LaTeX editor, you make a few adjustments.

 .. note:: If you want to use LaTeX to typeset mathematical expressions
           in problems that you haven't yet written, use any of the other problem templates together with `MathJax <http://www.mathjax.org>`_.
           For more information about how to create mathematical expressions in Studio using MathJax, see *A Brief Introduction to MathJax in Studio*.

 .. image:: ../../../shared/images/ProblemWrittenInLaTeX.png
  :alt: Image of a problem written in LaTeX